 Reallocate Your Portfolio without a Big Tax Bill

 Are you worried about the stock market but don’t want to sell because you’d pay huge taxes?
-Today I discuss 5 ways to reallocate a stock heavy portfolio without triggering serious capital gains tax issues.
+Today I discuss 5 ways to reallocate a stock heavy portfolio without triggering a serious capital gains tax bill.

 A conversation with a client inspired this quick video Idea.
 And it’s timely.
 You may be heavily in stocks and are worried about a large market correction.

 Here’s what you can do to “reallocate” your portfolio more conservatively with LOW tax consequences:

 - If you have cash (i.e. money market type funds) in your portfolio right now, don’t buy any new shares with it!
 This is an obvious one.

 - if you are adding to your account on a regular/systematic basis, add to cash not to stocks.

 - If you have losers, consider dumping them.

 - Reallocate inside a retirement account (e.g. 401k, IRA) where you can sell stocks without tax consequences.